-Exams will be held from July 5, 2017 (Wednesday) to July 6, 2017 (Thursday).
-Notification of specific dates, times and venues will be sent out on June 23, 2017 (Friday).
-The Graduate School will provide notification of exam results by postal mail sent out on July 14 (Friday).
+Exams will be held from July 4, 2018 (Wednesday) to July 5, 2018 (Thursday).
+Notification of specific dates, times and venues will be sent out on June 22, 2018 (Friday).
+The Graduate School will provide notification of exam results by postal mail sent out on July 13 (Friday).
 If you fail to gain admission through Special Selection, you have the option of subsequently taking the Written Examination Selection.

-Dates Subjects/Tests Time

-English

-A (21 (M) Academic Exam I 9:00 to 11:00

-August 21 (Mon.)
-Academic Exam II (- oral assessment) From 13:00
+Dates Subjects/Tests Time Foreign Language Proficiency (English) August 20 (Mon.)
+Academic Exam I 9:00 to 11:00 Academic Exam II ( - oral assessment) From 13:00

-- The Specialization in Culture (Y-GSC) concludes upon completion of student art and culture portfolios.
-Applicants opting to complete a thesis on arts and culture need to apply to the Specialization in Architecture and Urban Culture (Urban Culture Field). - Those applying to the Specialization in Culture (Y-GSC) may also apply to the Specialization in Architecture and Urban Culture (specialization involving completion of a thesis) as a second option. - Faculty members and Y-GSC candidate students are not required to meet before examinations.
-If you wish to select an academic advisor marked with () in the faculty members list on P.22-27, be sure to contact them beforehand.
+- \ The Specialization in Culture (Y-GSC) concludes upon completion of student art and culture portfolios.
+Applicants opting to complete a thesis on arts and culture need to apply to the Specialization in Architecture and Urban Culture (Urban Culture Field). - \ Those applying to the Specialization in Culture (Y-GSC) may also apply to the Specialization in Architecture and Urban Culture (specialization involving completion of a thesis) as a second option. - \ Before submitting application documents, individuals applying for Specialization in Culture (Y-GSC) must first consult with a faculty member whom they would like as an academic advisor or a faculty member who handles inquiries.
+If you wish to select an academic advisor marked with (\) in the faculty members list on P.24 -29, be sure to contact them beforehand.

 - Examinees must enter the testing room at least 20 minutes prior to the start of the exam. - Certificates of Proficiency showing TOEIC, TOEFL and IELTS scores will be collected before the start of Academic Exam I (For applicants who submitted it with application documents, it is necessary.).
-Certificates of foreign language proficiency will be returned at the interviews. - Portfolios will be collected upon completion of Academic Exam I. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I. - Examinees may use language dictionaries for tests other than language proficiency exams.
-However, examinees may not use electronic dictionaries.
+Certificates of foreign language proficiency will be returned at the interviews. - Portfolios will be collected upon completion of Academic Exam I. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I. - International student applicants may use dictionaries.
+However, electronic dictionaries are not allowed. - Dictionaries cannot be used other than by international student applicants.